1973 Ragay Gulf earthquake: Lopez

 In the neighboring town of Lopez, concrete hollow blocks of the walls in a 5-room PTA building of the Lopez Provincial School collapsed.
 A three-storey concrete residential building tilted to the north.
 The facade of the Rosario Catholic Church of Lopez suffered cracks.
 In Barrio Hondagua, a theater which was converted into a restaurant collapsed completely and a chapel was partially destroyed.
 The concrete columns of the housings of the conveyor machines of the Philippine Flour Mills buckled down.

 Transportation

-The earthquake caused damages to all forms of transportation linking to and from Bicol Region.
+The earthquake caused damage to all forms of transportation linking to and from Bicol Region.
 At least four highway bridges on the Manila South Road suffered severe damage.
 A PNR bridge crossing the Calauag River, and about 600 meters north of the highway bridge was badly damaged though it did not collapse.
 Another PNR bridge in Morato Tagkawayan was slightly moved.
 Its ties moved eight centimeters to the east, and the base plate of its westerns abutment moved five centimeters to the south.